THINGS TO DO NEAR KINGAROY

 Pottique serve Devonshire teas and light lunches in a very peaceful garden setting (the house specialty is lavender scones), and you can even pick your own lavender when it's in season.

-Pottique is located on the D'Aguilar Highway at Coolabunia a few kilometres south of of Kingaroy and are open every day.
+Pottique is located on the D'Aguilar Highway at Coolabunia a few kilometres south of of Kingaroy and are open Saturday & Sunday’s from 10am to 4.30pm.
 You can phone them on (07) 4162-2781.

 Originally established in Maidenwell on August 16, 2004, more than 20,000 visitors have viewed the Universe up close, with host astronomer James Barclay, who has over 60 years experience in the Science.